hectorplinio/web3-funds-manager/README.md

 #### End-to-End Testing

-We use Cypress for end-to-end testing.
-Cypress tests can be found in the tests directory.
+We use Playwright for end-to-end testing.
+Playwright tests can be found in the `tests` directory.

-To run the Cypress tests, use the following command:
+To run the Playwright tests, use the following command:

 ```
-npx cypress open
+npm run test:e2e
 ```

 Ensure the application is running before executing the E2E tests.
 You can start the application with: